CurveDocs/curve-docs/docs/crvUSD/oracle.md

 ### `N_POOLS`
 !!! description "`Oracle.N_POOLS() -> uint256:`"

-    Getter for number of external pools used by the oracle.
+    Getter for the number of external pools used by the oracle.

     Returns: number of pools (`uint256`).